‘Twas the night before Christmas and on the internet,

 The code flew with such fury that smoke arose from the editor.

-Improving performance, in my head, I cheered.
+Improved performance, in my diary, I noted.

 Saint Google sprang to the sleigh and to his team gave a whistle.